 - In another saucepan whisk the eggs with the sugar and the corn starch: do it carefully to avoid any lumps.
 Pour slowly the hot milk in a thin stream over the eggs, stirring constantly with a whisk to prevent scrambled eggs!

 - Bring the saucepan back on a low flame and stir constantly with a whisk until it starts to thicken, you will need about 5 minutes.
 Remove the custard from the heat and divide it into two bowl.
-Combine 100 g of chopped dark chocolate in one bowl and whisk to melt it, until perfectly combined.
+Combine the chopped dark chocolate in one bowl and whisk to melt it, until perfectly combined.

 - Pour half a cup of Alchermes in a bowl and add half a cup of water.
 Use this to soak briefly the savoiardi.